Armstrm6/DesktopApplicationTemplate/README.md

 This appends a new row to `output_{index}.csv` with the TCP and HTTP values.

+## Referencing other service messages

+Any log entry can reference another service's message using the format `SERVICETYPE.ServiceName.Message`.
+When such a log is added, both services will link to each other under **Associated Services** and the referenced message will appear in the target service's log.

 ## C# message scripts

 The **TCP** service can execute small C# scripts for transforming incoming